 You can also visit Hela’s website and subscribe to her newsletter where you can find out more about her art and keep updated on upcoming exhibitions – heladonela.com

 Or find Hela here on Facebook

 The Little Blowhole Art Bar

-Needless to say, I was so taken by the Little Blowhole Art Bar and Hela’s work that I took my partner back to visit on the weekend after the opening so that he too could enjoy the atmosphere and so that we could sample the food.
+I was so taken by the Little Blowhole Art Bar and Hela’s work that I took my partner back to visit on the weekend after the opening.
+I wanted him to enjoy the atmosphere and so that we could sample the food.

 But silly us didn’t book.
 And we forgot it was a long weekend.
 Working for ourselves we tend to forget these sorts of details.
 So being the great spot it is, it was fully booked.
 BUT we could get a seat outside if we liked.

 Being an overcast day, and a little chilly it wasn’t ideal, but I wanted to try the food, so we agreed.
 And to our delight, we found a pile of cosy blankets we could use to wrap around ourselves and feel warm.
-The only other time I had used a blanket at a café or restaurant was in Venice when we were seated right next to the canal, and there was a fresh breeze blowing.
-So the bonus was that it brought back fond memories.
-It's a nice touch and very much appreciated.
+The only other time I had used a blanket at a café or restaurant was in Venice when we were seated right next to the canal, The bonus was that it brought back fond memories.
+It’s a nice touch and very much appreciated.

 The Pork Ribs were our favourite, and the Sour Cherry Gelato was the bomb.
 Oh and don’t forget the cakes we had with it that were delicious too, but I have to say they were overshadowed by that awesome gelato.
 And I’m not usually a fan of gelato, but I would eat that by the bucket load.
 Sadly no photo, it didn’t last long enough!